-While in Normal Mode, press the SET key (do not hold) to enter the Quick Display Mode as follows (once for outdoor temperature and dew point and twice for absolute pressure and relative pressure):
+While in Normal Mode, press the SET key to enter the Quick Display Mode as follows (once for outdoor temperature and dew point and twice for absolute pressure and relative pressure):

 - 1. Display Outdoor Temperature and Dew Point.
 Press the MIN/MAX or + key to toggle between outdoor temperature and dew point. - 2.
 Absolute Pressure and Relative Pressure.
-Press the MIN/MAX or key to toggle between absolute pressure and relative pressure.
+Press the MIN/MAX or $\biguplus$ key to toggle between absolute pressure and relative pressure.

-4.2 Set (Program) Mode
+5.2 Set (Program) Mode